The Space Coast Astronaut Itinerary

 Adult Astronauts can enjoy a drink at one of the final remnants of the Space Race.
 The Mouse Trap Bar at the Cocoa Beach Fish Camp Grill is where astronauts used to belly-up before blasting off.
 Back in the 60s and 70s, this building was known as The Mouse Trap and while the original restaurant has since closed, it’s been replaced by an incredible Old-Florida-style Fish Camp.
 This bar has held onto some space-race memorabilia like the tin ceiling, mirrors, and stained glass our first astronauts peered into, and gazed upon as they got ready to take flight!

 You cannot live a day like an astronaut on the Space Coast without freeze dried ice cream.
 Thankfully you can grab this at the Kennedy Space Center Visitor Complex, but we can do you one better!
 Follow @CosmosIceCreamTruck on Facebook and Instagram to find out where the world's largest ice cream truck is at while you're on vacation.
 This double decker bus is serving up some of the coldest, creamiest, out-of-this-world nitrogen-infused ice cream on the planet.
 There are some perks to keeping your feet on the ground, and ice cream is one of them!

 Launches and Lagers

 Looking for the perfect beer to pair with your launch experience?
-Check out this incredible Launches and Lagers guide from the Space Coast Economic Development Coucil.
+Check out this incredible Launches and Lagers guide from the Economic Development Commission of Florida's Space Coast.
 It will help you decide which of our local craft brews you'll want in-hand as you prepare for launch!

 Sleep like an Astronaut